laminas/laminas-mvc/doc/book/zend.mvc.quick-start.md

 Now that we have a controller and a view script, we need to create a route to it.

 > ## Note
-`ZendSkeletonApplication` ships with a "default route" that will likely get you to this action.
+`LaminasSkeletonApplication` ships with a "default route" that will likely get you to this action.
 That route basically expects "/{module}/{controller}/{action}", which allows you to specify this:
-"/zend-user/hello/world".
+"/laminas-user/hello/world".
 We're going to create a route here mainly for illustration purposes, as creating explicit routes is a recommended practice.
-The application will look for a `Zend\Mvc\Router\RouteStack` instance to setup routing.
-The default generated router is a `Zend\Mvc\Router\Http\TreeRouteStack`.
+The application will look for a `Laminas\Mvc\Router\RouteStack` instance to setup routing.
+The default generated router is a `Laminas\Mvc\Router\Http\TreeRouteStack`.
 To use the "default route" functionality, you will need to have the following route definition in your module.
 Replace &lt;module-name&gt; with the name of your module.
 ```php